unixzii/cyandev.io/data/posts/why-ownership-matters.md

 let _ = handle_to_file_a.is_terminal(); // error: borrow of moved value: `handle_to_file_a`
 ```

 Third, lifetimes are checked at compile-time.
-As the above code shows, it would be an error to use a moved value.
+As the above code shows, using a moved value will result in an error.

 While all types are value types in Rust, they can still be divided into 3 categories:

-1. **“POD” type:** such type can be bit-wise copied, and they implement `Copy` trait.
+1. **“POD” type:** such types can be bit-wise copied, and they implement `Copy` trait.
 Instead of being moved, they are copied implicitly when assigned.
 Examples are `i32`, `Duration`, etc.
 2. **Duplicatable type:** they implement `Clone` trait and can be cloned explicitly.
 After cloned, the new value may refer to the same thing or another different thing, depends on the semantics of the type.
 Examples are `String`, `Arc`, etc.
 3. **Exclusive type:** they can’t be copied, nor can it be cloned.
 Examples are `File`, `Box<T>` (where `T` is not `Clone`), etc.

-These can cover almost all the cases we may meet, and the soundness is guaranteed by compiler.
+These can cover almost all the cases we may meet, and the soundness is guaranteed by the compiler.

 Another good thing of Rust is that it uses move semantics by default.
 With some rare exceptions (such as self-referential types), move semantics don’t make mistakes.
 You can progressively adopt `Copy` and `Clone` when you find it’s safe to do so.